East Layton: Employment

 The biggest employer within East Layton and for other surrounding areas, was the mineral extraction site which has been in East Layton since the 1800s and is now owned and managed by Hanson Aggregates.
 Forcett Quarry lies north-west of the village of East Layton, with residential properties situated 200 m from the quarry perimeter.
 It was originally owned by Tilcon (North) Ltd, and was acquired by Hanson Quarry Products Europe in September 2000.
 With an original extension of the site in 1993, to alter the entrance of the quarry to the west of East Layton village, to prevent disturbance to the village and its inhabitants.
 A further extension plan was submitted to the Richmondshire Planning Council in 2007, of which was declined by the council due to objections from local residents, with concerns of noise and property damage from blasts.

+Historically, the area was known for it copper deposits which were mined and quarried in the 18th and 19th-centuries.